 - 2 pounds salmon fillet divided into 6 equal portions

-- 3 tablespoons + 1 stick of butter
+- 3 tablespoons of softened butter

-- 1 teaspoon+ 2 tablespoons gluten free Dijon mustard
+- 1 teaspoon gluten free Dijon mustard

 - 1/2 teaspoon paprika